Leaderboard

 Showing content with the highest reputation since 21/08/24 in all areas

-The car museum was super busy, it was a 'meet' plus they were celebrating the Mini being 65 years old today and I think a 'good weather Bank Holiday day might have helped too.
+2. The car museum was super busy, it was a 'meet' plus they were celebrating the Mini being 65 years old today and I think a 'good weather Bank Holiday day might have helped too.
 Ollie on the gate looked after us and directed us to a natty little parking spot, out of the way but still on show, I like it and we will park there again. here we are.
 After a bit of tyre kicking we mgrated to the cafe for a quick brew before our run out.
 Just as we were about to leave @ben1975 and @Exige man Ben and Allan arrived, they had come to the museum event and were not coming on the run, so we swapped parking places.
 Our run out avoided Matlock Bath and Bakewell, it was busy out there and there was even traffic on our usually empty little lanes.
 I did my first emergency stop for a while, I knew that ruddy woman was going to pull out on me, I knew it.
 I was glad Big Andy is a good driver and also managed to stop, thank you buddy.
 We managed to make good time and landed at Wormhill for cake, 'What before lunch?'
 I hear you ask.
 Yes it was how the route planned out and you wouldn't want to miss this would you?
 Just in case you missed the actual size of this home baked lovliness from the local village ladies, have a closer look.
 Real stuff, that's where it was stuck to the tin, that flaky bit.
 With a distinct lack of Andy's @AndrewBClarke @aeg @Andy Westwood, who usually get the largest slices of cake, we bought our own Andy, @Big Andy who obliged.
 Next was a pop over the hill for those far reaching views, a tickle through Litton, up the twisties and we arrived at The Cow Shed for lunch, we were hungry after eating all that cake.
 Cow Pie Chris had one of those Bagpuss style number plates James MX5 supercharged engined Westfield which I really enjoyed travelling behind me That's All Folks, I think James and Jake carried on up to Ladybower but the rest of us scooted off home to beat the traffic before it all decided to leave the Peak District in one go at tea time.
-We had a good run back with Big Andy and a ruddy good day out, thanks for coming everyone, especially to Terence and his wife who promised at Malvern to pay us a visit.13 points
+We had a good run back with Big Andy and a ruddy good day out, thanks for coming everyone, especially to Terence and his wife who promised at Malvern to pay us a visit.

-Well it's come around to three years since I built my Westfield, time flies.
+3. Well it's come around to three years since I built my Westfield, time flies.
 So as well as a birthday clean and rub down this afternoon it was MOT time this morning and I was delighted to get my first pass certificate.
 I need to give high praise to Ed and the team at Franks Garage in Kingswood, Gloucestershire, very knowledgeable on Westfields, Caterhams and the like and knew their way around the car no problem.
 Turned out the car did have a problem which they spotted and fixed before a fuss-free MOT and I was on my way.
 Had a few good recommendations of where to go but really glad to have found these guys.
-It might just be me, but having built the car myself I have been slightly dreading the first MOT milestone, felt like handing my homework in at school many, many years ago 😅12 points
+It might just be me, but having built the car myself I have been slightly dreading the first MOT milestone, felt like handing my homework in at school many, many years ago 😅

 12 points